seek-oss/seek-style-guide/CONTRIBUTING.md

 $ npm install
 ```

+## Before Starting

+If you're planning to change the public API, please [open a new issue](https://github.com/seek-oss/seek-style-guide/issues/new) and follow the provided RFC template.

 ## Workflow

 Before starting your work, first ensure you're in the `master` branch and that you've pulled down the latest changes: